XiaokunHou/XiaokunHou.github.io/about.md

 ## CP&G Lab Director

 I joined the School of Psychology at the University of Kent in 2015 as Assistant Professor of Social and Organizational Psychology.
 I obtained my PhD under the supervision of Prof. Dominic Abrams and am currently an affiliated member of the Centre for the Study of Group Processes & Intergroup Relations.
 I have thought two years at the School of Humanities and Social Science at the Chinese University of Hong Kong (Shenzhen).
-I funded [Contention](/contention) in 2012 and co-edit the journal now with Dr Benjamin Abrams.
+In 2012, I started [Contention](/contention) and since 2015 I co-edit the journal with Dr Benjamin Abrams.

 ### Research